Nolan-Chow/Week11Lab/README.md

     "git clone https://github.com/Nolan-Chow/Week11Lab.git"
    Tip: after running the command above, use the "ls" command to confirm that a folder containing this repository's contents has appeared

-2) To access the contents of the repository, run the following commandL "cd Week11Lab"
+2) To access the contents of the repository, run the following command:
+    "cd Week11Lab"

 3) Access wttr_script.service to work on your current machine using the following command: